Model Targets enable apps built using Vuforia Engine to recognize and

 An Offline version of the MTG is available for special use cases.
 A Premium plan is required to utilize this tool.
 See Offline Model Target Generator for details.

-To improve the Model Target tracking experience, Vuforia provides a motion hint and model type that is ideal for customizing the Model Target for unique use cases.
+To improve the Model Target tracking experience, Vuforia provides tracking optimization modes that are ideal for customizing the Model Target tracking performance for unique use cases.
 For more information, refer to the Optimizing Model Target Tracking article.

 The MTG allows users to simplify their models through a cloud-based process.
 Simplifying will result in optimized complex models for high performance and robust AR object tracking experiences.
 See How to Create Model Targets and Model Target Generator Data Processing for details.